 5. Math Growth Mindset Posters

 Growth mindset posters are a great tool for creating a classroom community that embodies both a positive attitude toward problem solving and a growth mindset in math.
 Some examples of growth mindset posters include, “Struggles make me stronger!” and “Math helps me build my problem solving skills!”
+These could be the most influential math posters you have in your classroom.
+Grab a set of growth mindset posters in my Elementary Math Resource Collection!

 6. Classroom Expectations